Upcoming Holiday Hours: Christmas

 -

 The Recreation Department welcomes and encourages children to use the materials and services of the Recreation Department.
 As recreation facilities are essential to the lives of children, we strive to provide useful, safe and inviting spaces for youth in all of our facilities.
 However, neither the Recreation Department nor its staff members act in loco parentis (in place of parents).
+Parents/caregivers are advised that staff cannot take responsibility for children who are left unattended.
 The recreation facilities are public facilities which are open to everyone and parents or caregivers are expected to accompany children in need of supervision on recreation facility visits to ensure the safety and well-being of their children.
+Parents/caregivers should verify operating hours, whether a child must have direct supervision from an adult, and the facility schedule for age-appropriate activities prior to leaving children at the facility.
 At all times, parents or caregivers are responsible for their children’s behavior and safety.
 Children under the age of 8 years must be accompanied by a parent or guardian (at least 15 years of age).
-If an unattended child appears to be lost, is being disruptive, or if in the judgment of staff, his or her safety is jeopardized, recreation staff will attempt to locate the parent or caregiver.
-If the parents or caregiver cannot be located, and the child is under the age of twelve years, the child may be placed in the care of the local law enforcement agency.
+If an unattended child appears to be lost, is being disruptive, or if in the judgment of staff, their safety is jeopardized, recreation staff will attempt to locate the parent or caregiver.
+If the parents or caregiver cannot be located within 30 minutes, and the child is under the age of twelve years, the child may be placed in the care of the local law enforcement agency.
 The Recreation Department and its staff members will not under any circumstances be responsible for determining whether an apparent caregiver, custodian or parent is a legally authorized caregiver, custodian or custodial parent of the child.

 -